AnicetNgrt/flore1/README.md

 ![me but pixelated](https://imgur.com/PNXPVtc.png)
 Hey, that's me ! *(I feel like I will hate myself for taking this picture in a few years)* As you can see, the originaly 1024*1024px picture got quite resized !
 Files almost never downscale without ugly artifacts everywhere.
 This is due to the limited n=255 terminal's color range... so I have no other choice. ¯\\\_(ツ)_/¯
+### 📚 Displaying more pictures
+Now let's display repeat the prcoe
  #  <a name="doc"></a>Documentation
  The flore1 module has 3 top level classes located in `flore1/flore1.py`: